In this guide, we will show you how to remove warning messages in PHP.

-If you run the example above, you will see that no warning or notice messages are displayed on the page.
-Furthermore, if you check your PHP error log, you will see that they also haven’t been logged.
+If you run the example above, you will see that the page doesn’t display any notices or warnings.
+Furthermore, if you check the PHP error log, you will see that they also haven’t been logged.

 Stopping warning messages from being displayed.